AlexandreBrillant/yupee/README.md

 ### Creating a child Yup component

+#### Using an existing child component

 The **addChildBySelector** method for a Yup component will search from the container a new container using a CSS selector.
 This new container will be used for building a new Yup component.

+The parameter is a litteral object with two keys :

+- selector : A required key with the CSS selector for the child
+- yupid : An optional key for setting an id for this child, else the attribute id is used from the DOM node.

+#### Adding a new child

+The **addChild** method will add a new Yup component to the current one.
+The content is a parameter with an HTML string or a DOM node.

 ### Produce/Consume custom events